unifiedstreaming/fmp4-ingest/ingest_spec.md

 * Source: Unified Streaming

 ## Overview
-This specification describes a protocol and format for live media ingest to media processing and CDN based on fragments of ISO Base media file format [1].
+This specification describes a protocol and format for live media ingest to media processing and CDN based on fragments of ISO Base media file format [3].
 It serves as a starting point for an industry wide specification for live media ingest following current best practices.
 The workflow architecture diagram is shown in Figure 1.
 A live streaming entity (e.g. a live encoder) pushes media to a media processing entity or a Content Delivery Network (CDN).
 The media processing entity delivers functionality for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery and many other media processing functions.
-The connection between a live streaming entity and a cloud or network based media processing function is still often based on proprietary protocols, as unfortunately MPEG-DASH [2] is a client only protocol.
+The connection between a live streaming entity and a cloud or network based media processing function is still often based on proprietary protocols, as unfortunately MPEG-DASH [1] is a client only protocol.
 MPEG DASH seems not suitable for pushing content from a live encoder to a media processing function, as it only supports pull based requests based on existing manifest.
 For live encoder ingest still legacy or proprietary protocols are often used leading to interop issues in implementations as many specification are not specified and based on the latest technologies and standards used in the industry (e.g. timed meta-data based, HEVC etc.).
 Overall, this is hampering deployments with live encoding and advanced media processing functions (e.g. streaming with content insertion and DRM).
 In practice, interop problems arise both with the file format (MPEG-2-TS, fMP4), encoder settings, timed meta data insertion (ID3, SCTE 35) and the transmission protocol layer on top of protocols like TCP/USP/HTTP that are used to connect a live encoder to a media processing function.
 This is also problematic when using multiple live encoders as ingest to a media processing entity.
 Another issue is passing live meta-data from broadcast workflows into cloud media processing (e.g. ID3 tags, SCTE-35 markers).
 To define standardized formats for future networks and cloud based architectures MPEG network based media processing (NBMP) aims to address this interop issue with a new ingest specification to improve interoperability between live encoders and cloud media processing services.
-The specification covers both media (encoded audio and video) and timed-meta data such as sparse tracks, ID3, SCTE 35 [2] tracks and so on.
+The specification covers both media (encoded audio and video) and timed-meta data such as sparse tracks,  e.g. SCTE 35 [2] tracks and so on.
 The specification deals with both the data format and the connection protocol mechanism in networks.
-The following diagram shows the high-level architecture and the scope of the live streaming ingest specification to be developed as part of the Network Based Media Processing framework (NBMP) of standards in MPEG.
-Other possible places to standardize this draft specification text include the streaming video alliance (SVA) and the DASH industry forum (DASH-IF).
+The following diagram shows the high-level architecture and the scope of the live streaming ingest specification to be developed as part of the Network Based Media Processing framework (NBMP) [11] of standards in MPEG.
+Other possible places to standardize this draft specification text include the streaming video alliance (SVA) [12] and the DASH industry forum (DASH-IF) [13].

 ## Conformance Notation